Protect Your Health

 What if I’m not at high risk for severe illness?

 If you have been diagnosed with COVID-19 and you are not at high-risk for severe illness, your healthcare provider may recommend treatments to reduce your symptoms and help your body fight the virus.
 Some examples of things to consider include:

 - Take medications like acetaminophen or ibuprofen to reduce fever

 Benefits of vaccination compared to treatments

-Vaccination remains the most important tool to control the pandemic.
+Vaccination remains the most important tool to control spread of the virus.
 The vaccines are free, safe, and widely available to everyone ages 6 months and older.
 Vaccines offer long-term protection against COVID-19 and have been shown to be effective against variants of COVID-19, including Omicron.
-Learn more about the differences between the COVID-19 vaccine and available treatments.
+To learn more about COVID-19 vaccination, visit the VDH COVID-19 Vaccination Website.